wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-set-up-endpoints.md

 ##Create an endpoint

-1. If you have not already done so, sign in to the [portal](http://manage.windowsazure.cn/).
+1. If you haven't already done so, sign in to the [portal](http://manage.windowsazure.cn/).
 2. Click **Virtual Machines**, and then click the name of the virtual machine that you want to configure.
 3. Click **Endpoints**.
 The **Endpoints** page lists all the current endpoints for the virtual machine.